Eflone Side Effects

 Applies to fluorometholone ophthalmic: ophthalmic ointment, ophthalmic suspension

-In addition to its needed effects, some unwanted effects may be caused by fluorometholone ophthalmic (the active ingredient contained in Eflone).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, fluorometholone ophthalmic (the active ingredient contained in Eflone) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

 - Bigger, dilated, or enlarged pupils (black part of the eye)